SX-Aurora/SX-Aurora.github.io/_posts/2019-03-30-Testing-LLVM-VE-RV-update.md

 ### 0. Prerequisites

+A machine with installed SX-Aurora TSUBASA vector engines.
+Makes sense to do all this on it.
+It should have the SDK installed, well, at least the binutils-ve package.

 Lots of disk space!
 At least 12GB!
 Preferably on SSD.
 The LLVM and clang repositories are huge and the build requires a lot of disk space.
 A shallow clone (see step 2, below) will save some disk space.